vinceimbat/vinceimbat/content/thoughts/2022 gratitude list.md

 110. The [[cablong to banaoang walk|Cablong to Banaoang walk]].
 111. Prototyping a life management system program for Lea.
 112. Seeing Bev's and Embi's new home and having some company during the dead week.
-113. Revamping [[thoughts/my daily routine]], transferring office, and including pomodoro in morning routine.
+113. Revamping [[my daily routine]], transferring office, and including pomodoro in morning routine.
 114. Spending a quiet Christmas and New Year just with Lea.